malyn/Enforth/DESIGN.md

 * Note:
   * Things like BEGIN, AGAIN, REPEAT, etc. are actually immediate words and don't require opcodes.
   * Same thing with HERE (no opcode).
+  * Can probably relax some of these things now that we can reference 256 primitives.

 CORE (implemented)